frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 > For a project that is opt-out from **Central Package Version Management** the install/unistall/update of package versions will work as currently.

-#### The packages.props file exists at the solution level and projects are not opt-out from **Central Package Version Management**.
+#### The Directory.Packages.props file exists at the solution level and projects are not opt-out from **Central Package Version Management**.

 ##### Project PMUI Experience

 ###### Install a package in the project, with a specific version already used in the solution

-The UI will present the version installed in the packages.props file.
+The UI will present the version installed in the Directory.Packages.props file.
 The other versions wil be available as currently.
 ![image](https://user-images.githubusercontent.com/16580006/65453347-dfa05c80-ddf7-11e9-8669-3c7a17a6c113.png)